kanatohodets/p6-json-jansson/README.md

 ### TODO

-0. encoding p6 data structures into libjansson JSON objects
-1. manipulate JSON as a p6 data structure (partly done, needs ^ for assignment)
-2. don't leak memory (decref JSON pieces that are removed)
+0. don't leak memory (decref JSON pieces that are DESTROYed) -- made trickier by jansson using macros to define the decref functions, which NativeCall can't see.
-3. option to copy all the data out of jansson land into p6 structures, rather than manipulating jansson JSON objects via p6.
+1. option to copy all the data out of jansson land into p6 structures, rather than manipulating jansson JSON objects via p6.
-4. tests
+2. tests

 ### LICENSE